hillarychang/cse15l-lab-reports/lab-report-1.md

 ## Command: ls
 - ![Image](Screenshot%202023-10-02-3.png)
 This command listed the contents of the current directory (which happens to be the messages directory).
 The output is the contents of the messages directory.
+This output is not an error.

 - ![Image](Screenshot%202023-10-02-5.png)
 This command listed the contents of the given directory, the messages directory.
 The output is the contents of the directory given (the messages directory).
+This output is not an error.

 - ![Image](Screenshot%202023-10-02-6.png)
 This command listed the name of the given file.
 Since the command is supposed to list the contents of a directory, when it was given a file it listed the filename.
 The output is the name of the file.
+This output is not an error.

 ## Command: cat